BunsDev/mini-defi-project/README.md

 # Mini DeFi Project
 This document presents a mini DeFi project centered around a primary smart contract, Treasury.sol.

 The contracts are being deployed to `Arbitrum`.
 The testing of the contracts has been done forking the Arbitrum chain.
+The integrated pools and protocol for executing the swaps is `Sushiswap`.

 You should include an `.env` file with `PRIVATE_KEY` refering to your account private key.